 6. WiMiUS P28

 The WiMiUS P28 is a great projector for anyone who doesn’t know much about projectors.
-It comes with easy-to-use instruction manuals, and you don’t have to do any manual work when using it; instead, sit on your couch controlling everything through remote control!
+It comes with easy-to-use instruction manuals, and you don’t have to do manual work when using it; instead, sit on your couch controlling everything through remote control!

 The Projector’s sound system is one of the best classes, with dual HiFi speakers and SRS.
 It also allows you to connect external speakers for a better listening experience while watching or playing games!

-- Easy to use instruction manuals
+- Easy-to-use instruction manuals

 - No need for manual adjustments; sit back and control with remote control